Vidvox/vvedu/pages/handouts/handout_module_4.md

 ### Homework

-* Create and record three black and white shape-based sequences using variations of the Gestalt principles
+* Create and record black and white or color patterns:
-* * ~10 seconds without music
+* * four still image capture
-* * ~10 seconds with music, adjusting timing for tempo
+* * two video sequences, about 10 seconds each